opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 ### Spoofing
 GNSS authenticity is relevant today.
 A mechanism to protect against over-the-air spoofing incidents is desirable.
-With a special equipment it is possible to simulate GNSS constellation and spoof the receiver.
+With special equipment it is possible to simulate a GNSS constellation and spoof the receiver.
 Basic principals to protect against such attack:
 * Use high-quality GNSS receivers which verify packet signature
 * Disciplining implementations see more in [bridge](#bridge) section should protect against sudden jumps in time and space.
 For the datacenter use cases jump in space could be completely forbidden.

 ## Clock
 GNSS requires "clear sky" to function properly.
 Moreover there were several historical events of a short term time jumps by some GNSS constallations.
-Because of reliability and in combination with the security concenrns an additional holdover should be performed by [high quality](https://www.meinbergglobal.com/english/specs/gpsopt.htm) XO.
+Because of reliability and in combination with the security concerns an additional holdover should be performed by [high quality](https://www.meinbergglobal.com/english/specs/gpsopt.htm) XO.
 An example could be AC, OCXO, TCXO etc.
-In oreder to perform sustainable operation we recommend to use an AC with a holdover ± 1us or HQ OCXO with a holdover ± 22 µs.
+In order to perform sustainable operation we recommend to use an AC with a holdover ± 1us or HQ OCXO with a holdover ± 22 µs.

 Atomic clock examples:
 * [SA5X](https://www.microsemi.com/product-directory/embedded-clocks-frequency-references/5570-miniature-atomic-clock-mac-sa5x)